collingeorge/UW-Pre-Medical/README.md

 # UW-Pre-Medical
 Prepare for and apply to U.S. medical schools (MD or DO) by completing all prerequisite science coursework using UW tuition benefits, while gaining clinical experience as a phlebotomist.

-## Disclaimer
-These opinions are my own and do not represent the positions of UW Medicine.

 # UW Medical School Preparation Plan

 **Name:** Collin George